-Section 1071 of the Dodd-Frank Act is now active law — and if you applied for a business line of credit at a major lender after July 2025, your application generated data that will be reported publicly.
-U.S. lenders originate over $700 billion in small business loans and credit lines annually, and until Section 1071, almost none of it was tracked in a standardized, publicly accessible way (SBA Office of Advocacy, 2025).
+Section 1071 of the Dodd-Frank Act is now active law.
+If you applied for a LOC at a major lender after July 2025, your application data will be reported publicly.
+U.S. lenders originate over $700 billion in small business loans and credit lines annually (SBA Office of Advocacy, 2025).

 What Is CFPB Section 1071 and Why Does It Exist?